Academic Advising Center

 All students at the University of Pittsburgh are required to meet with their academic advisors at least once per semester, but, in SCI, we encourage you to meet with us more often.

-Students enrolled in Pitt schools other than SCI may use this link to connect with an SCI advisor Monday-Thursday from 2:00-3:00PM Eastern time.
+Students enrolled in Pitt schools other than SCI may use this link to connect with an SCI advisor on Mondays, Wednesdays, and Thursdays from 2:00-3:00PM Eastern time.
 Note, you must authenticate your Pitt account to join the meeting.
 Students may also email quick questions to SCIadvising@pitt.edu.

 SCI Undergraduate Peer Advisors